MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define EEPROM_SETTINGS
 {% endhighlight %}

-This option are recommended to turn this on (enable).
-This option enables the EEPROM on your board and you can just change several settings without the need of re-uploading the firmware to your board again such as modifying the z-probe offset value (I often did this).
-Some of these settings are directly accissble from the lcd panel>control section
+This option is recommended to be turned on (enabled).
+This option enables the EEPROM on your board and allows you to change many configuration settings without editing Configuration/Configuration_adv.h and re-uploading the firmware to your board.
+This is a time saver while tuning adjustable parameters to your machine, such as the z-probe offset value.
+Some of these settings are directly accessible from the lcd panel>control section, others are altered by M-code.

 {% highlight cpp %}
 Several useful command on reading and storing commands are M500 - Save the applied setting
-M501 - Load/read the saved setting (not from config.h)
+M501 - Load/read the saved setting from EEPROM (not from config.h)
-M502 - Loads the setting from config.h (this are not saved to the eeeprom by default)
+M502 - Loads the setting from config.h (this are not saved to the eeprom by default) M503 - Print current settings in volatile memory
 {% endhighlight %}

 {% alert info %}
-By enabling this, you are able to access variables saved in non-volatile memory of your board and features that can be accessed are all marked with <i class="fa fa-sticky-note-o" aria-hidden="true"></i> while those options marked with <i class="fa fa-desktop" aria-hidden="true"></i> can be accessed from LCD directly
+By enabling this, you are able to access variables saved in non-volatile memory of your board and features that can be accessed are all marked with <i class="fa fa-sticky-note-o" aria-hidden="true"></i> while those options marked with <i class="fa fa-desktop" aria-hidden="true"></i> can be accessed from LCD directly.
+{% endalert %}

+{% alert info %}
+The EEPROM is a great convenience, but can cause confusion if you don't fully understand the process.
+M-codes and the LCD change parameters in volatile memory.
+Unless saved to EEPROM with M500, the changes will not survive reboots.
+Once in EEPROM the parameters over-ride those in the firmware configuration files, so changing them there will have no effect unless you load them into volatile memory with M502 and save them to EEPROM with M500.
+If you change firmware versions your EEPROM settings may not be preserved, so it is wise to sync your configuration files with any permanent changes you save to EEPROM.
+This will make the process of moving your configuration to the new firmware version simpler.
+At any point, you can check the values in use with M503.
 {% endalert %}

 ***